I am a health educator, writer, and mom of three kids.

 You can see my recent articles in the Washington Post and HuffPost.
 Plus, I answer questions on the okayso app.
 Over the years I have also written for a range of publications.
 I was a contributing writer for Everyday Feminism, edited About.com's LGBT teens site, wrote for Daily Worth, and penned a sex education column for teens for gURL.com.
 Many of my pieces can now be found at Rewire News.

 Much of my writing is related to health and sexuality (both of the adolescent and the adult variety), and some of it is about my experiences parenting and dealing with the sudden death of my big kids’ dad.
 You can read many of my pieces about all of this stuff here.

-Because I wanted to put of a lot of my ideas in one place, I'll have a book Good Sexual Citizenship: How to Create a (Sexually) Safer World coming out with Cleis Press in September of 2019!
-(Preorder here).
+Because I wanted to put of a lot of my ideas in one place, wrote Good Sexual Citizenship: How to Create a (Sexually) Safer World (Cleis Press:2019).

 I also run workshops for parents, educators, middle and high schoolers, and college students.
 Among other things I cover talking to kids about sex, puberty, consent, sexual violence, sexual health, community building, gender, and sexual orientation.